binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

   * [Part 1](http://blog.beefproject.com/2015/01/hooked-browser-meshed-networks-with.html)
   * [Part 2](http://blog.beefproject.com/2015/01/hooked-browser-meshed-networks-with_26.html)

 This slide was from a talk I did at OWASP NZ Day 2013.
-The top 10 vulnerabilities don't change a lot
+The top 10 vulnerabilities do not change a lot

 &nbsp;